 Estimating corn yield potential

-The corn in many areas of Kansas is currently in the reproductive period.
+The majority of the corn in Kansas is currently in the reproductive period.
 From this point until harvest, farmers and consultants can begin to make reasonable estimates of corn yield potential.
-If no ear formed within a week or two after pollination, that specific corn plant will remain “barren” until the end of the season.
+If no ear was formed within a week or two after pollination, then that specific corn plant will remain “barren” until the end of the season.
 In that unfortunate situation, you need to choose whether to harvest it for silage or leave it in place for grazing the residue.

 The number of potential kernels per ear can be adversely affected either before silking time (Figures 1 and 2), if no potential ovule develops, or after silking.
-After silking, kernel numbers are reduced under any or all of the following conditions (Figure 3):
+After silking, kernel numbers are reduced under any or all of the following conditions:

 - If the fertilization was not effective (unpollinated ovules).